 What causes abdominal pain?

-- Vomiting, especially if you’re unable to keep any food down
+- Vomiting, especially if you continue being unable to keep food down

 - An inability to make a bowel movement